Homework 3:

 I have provided check-= expressions for these examples.
 Write at least two more check-= expressions to test your solution.

-Write a Racket function named total-error that takes one argument, a list of this form.
-The function returns the total of all the differences in the list.
+Write a Racket function named total-margin that takes one argument, a list of this form.
+The function returns the total of all the margins of victory in the list.
 For example:

-I have provided check-= expressions for this example in your template file.
+I have provided check-= expressions for these two examples in your template file.
 Write at least three more check-equal? expressions to test your solution.

 5. To monitor enrollments each semester, I have a spreadsheet that contains a list of courses with names, enrollments, and capacities.
 I read the spreadsheet data into a Racket list that looks like this: